 The Stiftskaserne Gefechtsturm is owned by the Republic of Austria and administered by the property management agency of the Austrian armed forces, the Heeresgebäudeverwaltung.
 It is the only flak tower not to be sited in the middle of a park; on the contrary, it is surrounded by a military building complex.
 Situated inside the protected perimeter of the operational military barracks the tower itself is still in use serving, amongst others, as an emergency shelter for Austria’s federal government.

 During the Nazi era this tower, situated close to the city hall and other government buildings, included the mayor’s command centre (Schnellkommando) and several post offices of the Reichspost.
 The only plans for expansion so far have been those for a helicopter landing pad on top of the tower proposed by the architects Friedrich Kurrent and Johannes Spalt in 1958, and again in 1970.

-The design of the flak tower is similar to that of the hexadecagon Gefechtsturm at Augarten.
+The design of the flak tower is similar to the hexadecanoic Gefechtsturm at Augarten.
 It is 43 meters in diameter, 45 meters high, has a basement and 9 storeys plus an added upper level with radar systems.
 Most of the outer walls are 2.5 meters thick and the uppermost ceiling is 3.5 meters thick.

 1944Flak tower and air raid shelter

 Spatial Planning Agency